nikolaifischer/x-light/README.md

 These Codes can be used to control the bulb from your PC or from any other app which supports bluetooth.
 The lightbulb can than consequently be integrated into Smart Hubs like the [home-assistant.io](http://www.home-assistant.io/)

+The color codes presented here are far from complete.
+If you find out more codes, feel free to open a Pull Request and I will add them.